 The Connect America Fund provides funding to ETCs to help cover the costs of deploying broadband service in areas that are deemed high-cost, rural or insular, where market conditions do not favor deployment with government intervention.
 CAF was initially proposed in 2010 as part of the FCC’s National Broadband Plan.

-The first phase of CAF involved a total of $9 billion in subsidies doled out between 2012 and 2015 to ETCs who promised to build out broadband service in underserved and unserved areas
+The first phase of CAF involved a total of $9 billion in subsidies doled out between 2012 and 2015 to ETCs who promised to build out broadband service in underserved and unserved areas.

-.
 Under Phase I of CAF, ETCs were required to offer services of at least 4 Mbps.
-In 2014, the FCC approved Phase II of CAF, allocated an additional $1.8 billion in funding per year.
+In 2014, the FCC approved Phase II of CAF, which allocated an additional $1.8 billion in funding per year.
 The FCC also upped the minimum speeds to 10 Mbps.
-But it wasn’t until 2018 that the FCC conducted a reverse auction to allocate funds to eligible areas in the U.S. During the auction, 103 bidders were awarded a total of $1.49 billion in funds over 10 years to provide broadband service to over 700,000 locations in 45 states
+But it wasn’t until 2018 that the FCC conducted a reverse auction to allocate funds to eligible areas in the U.S. During the auction, 103 bidders were awarded a total of $1.49 billion in funds over 10 years to provide broadband service to over 700,000 locations in 45 states.

 The FCC updated the E-Rate program in 2014 to include Wi-Fi networks.
 Eligible schools must not have endowments larger than $50 million, and eligible libraries must be nonprofit and have budgets that are completely separate from a school.

 This program provides funding to eligible health care providers (HCPs) for telecommunication and broadband services in support of telemedicine applications.
-In the program, HCPs apply for discounts, and the USAC coordinates with telecom providers and Internet service providers (ISPs) to deliver broadband service.
+In the program, HCPs apply for discounts, and the USAC coordinates with telecom providers and internet service providers (ISPs) to deliver broadband service.
 The USAC then reimburses the ISPs.
 The program is capped at $400 million annually.
 It is currently made up of four programs: the Healthcare Connect Fund, the Telecommunications Program, the Internet Access Program, and the Rural Health Care Pilot Program.

 This program was launched in 2010.
 NTIA invested $4 billion in 233 BTOP projects.
-As of the fall of 2018, only two BTOP projects remained active and have yet to be completed.
+As of fall 2018, only two BTOP projects remained active and have yet to be completed.
 The remaining projects include the Los Angeles Regional Interoperable Communications System Authority (LA-RICS) and the Executive Office of the State of Mississippi (Mississippi).
 The other 231 projects have been completed.

 The SBI was launched in 2009 to work in coordination with the Recovery Act and the Broadband Data Improvement Act.
 It envisioned a comprehensive, state-led effort to integrate broadband and IT solutions into local economies, with particular focus on economic development, energy efficiency, education and healthcare.
 NTIA awarded $293 million to 56 entities, including one in each state, across five U.S. territories and in the District of Columbia.
-The SBI is also responsible for creation and maintenance of the National Broadband Map.
+The SBI is also responsible for the creation and maintenance of the federal government’s National Broadband Map.

 Other Federal Agency Programs